raspiblitz/raspiblitz/README.md

 To test it - open or close a channel and check if you find a copy of `channel.backup` in your dropbox.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

+#### B) SCP Backup Target

+*You can also backup the SCB to your own server, but this needs manual setup:*

+In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'` can be set to activate this feature.
+On that remote server the publickey of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.

+The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on init, show and transfer ssh-pubkey to a remote server.

+To test it - open or close a channel and check if you find a copy of `channel.backup` on your remote server.
+You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 ## Updating RaspiBlitz to new Version

-If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE Check/Prepare RaspiBlitz Update` option from the main menu.
+If you have a RaspiBlitz v1.2 or higher - just follow the `UPDATE` option from the main menu (choose `RELEASE` if asked) and follow the instructions.

 If you have a RaspiBlitz older then version v1.0 please [see here](FAQ.md).